Seven-D-07/C-Programming/README.md

 //It is best resources who want to learn programming in C I am also a student and learning it .

-So it will also help you
+So it will also help you in your Exams